TheCondemner/brainfuck-compiler/README.md

 The selected files will then appear compiled within the `out/` directory, whereby you can run `npm run exec` to select and execute the files.

+### Arguments

+You can pass index-based arguments to `npm run compile` and `npm run exec`.
+Eg: `npm run compile 0`, this program will compile the 1st file alphabetically.
+Not passing any arguments will cause the regular TUI to pop-up.

 ## Editing